Skip to main content

 The colors used in the progress bar blocks indicate the three alert thresholds.

-The budget preview chart includes a ML forecast for future spend.
+• Preview: The preview chart provides a ML forecast for future spend.
 You can switch between the Stacked Column view and the Table view.

 Budget preview and spend visualization